Yale Undergraduate Moot Court

 Our Success

-As of April 2024, we are the 5th ranked collegiate Moot Court team in the United States.
 Four YUMC oral argument teams qualified for the 2024 National Tournament, with one pair placing in second nation-wide.

-In the past two years, our Oral Argument teams have championed regional tournaments in Chicago, Virginia, and Massachusetts, earning speaker awards at every tournament in which they participated.
 The brief-writing team, meanwhile, wrote the national third-place brief in the 2024 competition.

+Over the past two years, our teams have won regional tournaments in Chicago, Virginia, and Massachusetts, earning speaker awards at every event.